zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

 The last one is only applicable to height fields.

-The second property implies that a bidirectional average cannot be factored into the product of unidirectional averages:
+The second property is more general; it implies that a bidirectional average cannot be factored into the product of unidirectional averages:

 $$ \tag{12c}
 	G_2(\bm{v}, \bm{m}, \bm{l}) \ne G_1(\bm{v}, \bm{m}) G_1(\bm{l}, \bm{m}).